PaulsGitHubs/Visual-Traceroute-Web-Interconnectivity/README.md

 If you have any questions, issues, or suggestions, feel free to open an issue, or contact us directly at `your_email@example.com`.

+## Future Work

+This uses Scapy for packet capture and is not optimized for speed, I think it would be good to optimize for speed...

 ## REFERENCES

 This site or product includes IP2Location LITE data available from <a href="https://lite.ip2location.com">https://lite.ip2location.com</a>.